AI-SDC/SDC-Reboot/categorisation_of_models_and_risks.md

 This recommendations in this guide are additional to those normally employed for traditional statistical disclosure control and ordinary mitigation strategies.

+> [!NOTE]
+> * In the text below we use the terms:
+> *  [training data](#training-data) to refer to the subset of the data provided by the TRE which the researcher uses for training, and
+> *  [input data](#input-data) to mean the training data **after pre-processing** i.e. in the form presented to the model for training.
+> *  These may be the same, or pre-processing may provide the input data with additional anonymity.

+** CHECK THE TERMS ARE USED CONSISTENTLY MAYBE DEFINE RAW DATA (from TRE or deployment) AS WELL**

 ---

 # 3: Types of risk considered <a name="types-of-risk"></a>
-> [!NOTE]
-> * In the text below we use the term *input data* to mean the data after pre-processing that is used to train the model.
-It is not necessarily the raw data provided by the TRE to the user or researcher.*

 ## 3.1 Extraction of *explicitly* stored data: <a name="explicit"></a>
-  Some models work on the basis on having as part of the model a carefully selected amount of records included to be able to make predictions.
+  Some models work on the basis of including a carefully selected amount of input data included to be able to make predictions.
 In fact this is how the so called "Lazy learners" or "instance-based" models work.

 In this case an external attacker can directly extract some of the training data from the egressed model.
 The only mitigation for this risk is that the TRE would be content to release the training data as provided to the model.